 Day 10: TIANTOUZHAI – HIKING TOUR TO PING’AN – TRAVEL TO YANGSHUO

 Breakfast in local style.
 From Tiantouzhai you hike through the beautiful terraced rice fields and magnificent countryside towards Ping'An.
-The hike from Dazhai to Ping'An is not too strenuous.
+The hike from Dazhai to Ping'An is not too strenuous and also suitable for the average hiker.
 Along the way you will have lunch with a local Yao ethnic minority family.

 The Yao women near Dazhai are known for their long hair.
 Traditionally, Yao women cut their hair only once in a lifetime, when they reach the age of 16.
 The length of the Yao women's hair has even earned them an entry in the Guinness Book of Records.